November 2018 Loan Application Defect Index

 - Arizona (-14.1%)

 Among the largest 50 Core Based Statistical Areas (CBSAs), the five markets with the highest year-over-year increase in defect frequency:

-Among the largest 50 Core Based Statistical Areas (CBSAs), the five markets with the highest year-over-year decrease in defect frequency:
+Among the largest 50 Core Based Statistical Areas (CBSAs), there are three markets with the highest year-over-year decrease in defect frequency.

 The First American Loan Application Defect Index estimates the level of defects detected in the information submitted in mortgage loan applications processed by the First American FraudGuard® system.
 The index is based on the frequency with which defect indicators are identified.
 The Defect Index moves higher as greater numbers of defect indicators are identified.
 An increase in the index indicates a rising level of loan application defects.
 The index, nationally and in all markets, is benchmarked to a value of 100 in January 2011.
 Therefore, all index values can be interpreted as the percentage change in defect frequency relative to the defect frequency identified nationally in January 2011.

 First American Financial Corporation (NYSE: FAF) is a leading provider of title insurance, settlement services and risk solutions for real estate transactions that traces its heritage back to 1889.
 First American also provides title plant management services; title and other real property records and images; valuation products and services; home warranty products; property and casualty insurance; and banking, trust and wealth management services.
 With total revenue of $5.8 billion in 2017, the company offers its products and services directly and through its agents throughout the United States and abroad.
 In 2018, First American was named to the Fortune 100 Best Companies to Work For® list for the third consecutive year.
 More information about the company can be found at www.firstam.com.